torokpe/Data_engineering_1/Term1/README.md

 2. Transformation: The pipeline goes beyond simple data merging by applying various transformations to enrich the data.
 This includes calculating new columns such as Age, derived from the difference between the driver’s date of birth and the race date, adding a deeper level of analysis.
 The transformation step also standardizes and formats data to ensure consistency and accuracy across the dataset.
 3. Loading: After the data has been extracted and transformed, it is loaded into the analytical_layer table, which serves as the comprehensive repository for all integrated and processed data.
 This table is structured to support efficient querying and reporting, eliminating the need for repeated data processing during analysis.

 By incorporating all three dimensions of ETL, the stored procedure ensures that the data pipeline is robust, automated, and capable of delivering consistent, high-quality data to facilitate insights and business decision-making.
-This approach enhances the overall data readiness and enables streamlined data analysis across the organization.

 ## 7. DATA MARTS

+> [!Note]
+> As for the process of loading data into the previously created tables, please note that you have to adjust the path to the correct file location where the source tables are located.